We facilitate sustainable trade.

 This is precisely the context in which the SIPPO programme aims to contribute from a perspective of diversification, value addition, sophistication and consolidation of the exportable supply, for enhancing projection and integration into the global value chains, thus realising the benefits related to the international trade for development.

-Our team will soon be made up of two professionals with vast experience in, amongst others, international trade; negotiation and use of international trade agreements; export processes, market research; and design of public policies.
+Our team is made up of professionals with vast experience in, amongst others, international trade; negotiation and use of international trade agreements; export processes, market research; and design of public policies.

 The privileged geographic location and the multiplicity of the thermal floors in Colombia provide significant opportunities for production growth and specialisation, as well as for further diversification, value added and sophistication of the agribusiness industry.
 The sector has shown promising growth over the last decade, experiencing a 3.2% annual average growth rate, driven mainly by the increase in domestic consumption and new international market penetration.
 This implies significant opportunities for new product design and/or adaptation to satisfy the needs and tastes of consumers in international markets.